-In this ADA update we feature five releases highlighting a ‘broad church’ of musical styles and genres…
+In this ADA update we highlight five contrasting releases highlighting a ‘broad church’ of musical styles from across the globe:

 • Trophy Husband – What Would You Like For Dinner?
 [EP]